 The elevations measured as tilting of a level line across the foundation do not approach the generally accepted criteria for foundation performance (not repair) of 1.00% (2.4 inch difference across 20 feet).

-The elevations measured as slope of floors do not approach 2.00% (1.2 inch difference across 5 feet).
+The elevations measured as slope of floors calculate to 1.17% (.7 inches in 5 feet, red line, worst case), which does not exceed 2.00% (1.2 inch difference across 5 feet).

 See attached elevation survey.

 ANALYSIS